 It is predominantly an intensive practical course that integrates acting, singing, movement and voice with a view to enabling students to enter the industry.
-Within the structure of performance training there may be opportunities to create original work and to pursue related activities such as composing, writing, choreography, performing with instruments and directing.
+Within the structure of performance training there may be opportunities to create original work and to pursue related activities such as composing, writing, choreography and acting with instruments.
 MA research activities are designed to facilitate and reinforce a deeper reflection of individual processes, creative activities and personal skills development in a dynamic postgraduate culture of theatre practice.

 The course comprises the following units: